 Refer to the "Advertising Frame Description" section in the TraX - WEM200 - Technical Specification Connected.

-REQUIRED: Sensor Data Capturing Requirements
+REQUIRED: Device Data Capturing Requirements

 - End of MAC address